 Employers should continue to implement health, safety and wellbeing measures, undertake and regularly review risk assessments (where required) to support and protect staff.
 Employers must follow the government guidance on protecting people who are clinically extremely vulnerable from COVID-19.

-On 1 April 2021, the government announced that if you those who were previously identified as clinically extremely vulnerable, you are no longer required to shield and will not be advised too again.
+On the 15 September 2021, the government announced that if you those who were previously identified as clinically extremely vulnerable are no longer required to shield and will not be advised too again.

-Employers will not be told directly if their staff are in the clinically extremely vulnerable category so it is vital that managers check in with their staff regularly and ask if their circumstances may have changed, review any risk assessments undertaken, and provide the appropriate support to staff such as holding wellbeing conversations.
+It is still important that managers check in with their staff regularly and ask if their circumstances may have changed, review any risk assessments undertaken, and provide the appropriate support to staff such as holding wellbeing conversations.